gruhn/typescript-sudoku/README.md

   & ...
 ```

-So finally, we can define `CheckSudokuConstraints` for the full Sudoku:
+Finally, we can define `CheckSudokuConstraints` for the full Sudoku:

 ```typescript
 type CheckSudokuConstraints<